JacobFischer/ts-typed-events/README.md

 This library leverages TypeScript's interfaces and generics very heavily to do type checking at every point.
-If you plan to use this with regular JavaScript most of this library's features are lost to you, so you'd probably be best off sticking to the built-in EventEmitter class.
+If you plan to use this with regular JavaScript most of this library's features are lost to you.
+However do not let that deter you from trying this, or [TypeScript]!

 ## Docs